hajeonghun/electron-google-analytics4/README.md

   const analytics = new Analytics('G-XXXXXX', 'xxxxx-xxxxx');
   ```
   **Usage**
-  To use the Analytics module, create a new instance of the Analytics class by providing the required parameters: `trackingID` and `secretKey`. ([secretKey Issuance Guide](https://www.monsterinsights.com/docs/how-to-create-your-measurement-protocol-api-secret-in-ga4/))
+  To use the Analytics module, create a new instance of the Analytics class by providing the required parameters: `trackingID` and `secretKey`. ([SecretKey Issuance Guide](#secretkey-issuance-guide))
   The `clientID` and `sessionID` parameters are optional and can be omitted if not needed.
   `clientID default: ` machineId (node-machine-id)
   `sessionID default: ` uuidv4 (uuid v4)